How to Enable and Disable Root User Account in Ubuntu

 The first time you use sudo in a session, you will be prompted to enter the user password.

-If you want to run a command with sudo privileges without entering the password, you’ll need to edit the sudoers file.
+If you want to run a command with sudo privileges without entering the password, you will need to edit the sudoers file.
 To do so type visudo:

 sudo visudo